castacks/VoxDet-AirLabFork/docs/demo_local_docker/README.md

 └── VoxDet_p2_2
 ```

-# Prepare the Docker images
+# Prepare the Docker image

 ## A touch of Docker